replicatedhq/replicated-docs/docs/intro-replicated.md

 the application that they installed.
 The admin console is deployed by the app manager when the customer installs the application.

+## Replicated APIs and CLIs

 Replicated also includes a Vendor API and CLIs that allow both vendors and enterprise users to complete tasks programmatically.

+For information about the Vendor API v3, see [Using the Vendor API v3](vendor/reference-vendor-api).

+For information about the Vendor CLI, see [Installing the Replicated Vendor CLI](vendor/vendor-cli-installing).

-For more information, see the _Reference_ section in the _Vendor_ documentation.
+For information about the kots CLI, see [Getting Started with KOTS](https://kots.io/kots-cli/getting-started/) in the kots CLI documentation.